beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Sasuke easily cut the end of it off.
 With incredible speed, he then sliced the lance into thin rounds up to the old man's hand, before bringing the tip of his sword up against the old ma's windpipe.
 Sasuke pressed the blade against his throat as if to make him keenly aware of the cold sensation of the sword.</br>
 "Ee, eeep".
 The bamboo, chopped down to a single joint, fell from the old man's hand.
 Droplets of sweat popped up on his dry skin and fell to the ground.</br>
 "Ah, ah w-wait, brother!
 Boss!
 Handsome!
 Manly!
 Don't kill the old man!"
 Panicked, Chino came at Sasuke as if to calm him.</br>
-Not responding to this, Sasuke said to the old man, "You've got the worng idea".</br>
+Not responding to this, Sasuke said to the old man, "You've got the wrong idea".</br>
 "Hah, hah..."</br>
 "I don't know this Dark Thunder".</br>
 "Eee, eee..."
 Sasuke's words didn't seem to make it into the old man's ears; he kept breathing sallowly, trembling with fear.